-Seller assists can be worked into an offer made on a home.
-Buyers will usually put in an offer for a sale price with an included percentage for a seller assist.
-For example, if a home is for sale for $500,000, a buyer might put in an offer for $490,000 plus a 3% seller assist.
-The seller assist would then be used to cover the closing costs of the home, and the seller would still make a significant profit.
+Seller assists are a way for sellers to help buyers afford the home.
+They can be offered by the seller or can be worked into an offer made on a home by the buyer.
+Buyers will usually put in an offer for a sale price with an included percentage for a seller's assist.
+The seller's assist would then be used to cover the closing costs of the home.

 It should be noted that not all loans allow for a seller assist.
 Even if buyers do qualify, there’s a limit to how much they can apply for in many situations.
 For example, with an FHA loan the maximum seller assistance allowed is 6%.

 So, a seller assist is clearly helpful for buyers, but what’s in it for the seller?
 Well, first and foremost, offering a seller assist can be a huge help when it comes to drawing in potential home buyers.
 Furthermore, a seller assist can help to secure a pending sale and make sure it goes through.
 If a buyer and seller have spent months invested in the selling process, it’s more beneficial for a seller to offer a seller assist if a buyer can’t cover closing costs.
 If the buyer were to back out due to insufficient funds, the seller would have to start the process all over again with a new buyer.

 It’s also common for sellers to accept a request for a seller assist only on offers that come in above the listing price.
 This helps the seller ensure that covering the closing costs doesn’t cut too far into the profit they can make on the home.

 Sellers Assist Pros

 1. Reduces Costs For Buyers